Robustness of Polynomial Stability with Respect to Sampling: Example

 Put

 and define $V \in \mathcal{L}(X)$ by

 which is in the form of one-rank perturbations.
-The perturbed wave equation \eqref{eq:wave_eq_perturbed} is transformed into the abstract evolution equation $\dot x = A x + Bu$, where $A := A_1 +V$ with domain $D(A) = D(A_1)$.
-Assume that $A$ is a Riesz-spectral operator of the form \eqref{eq:RS_operator} and has the spectral properties (A\ref{assump:finite_unstable}) and (A\ref{assump:imaginary}).
-Such perturbations $\zeta_1$, $\zeta_2$, and $\eta_0$ can be constructed with slight modifications of the proof of Theorem~13 in \cite{Paunonen2011}; see also Theorem~1 in \cite{Xu1996}.
+The perturbed wave equation \eqref{eq:wave_eq_perturbed} is transformed into the abstract evolution equation $\dot x = A x + Bu$, where $A \coloneqq A_1 +V$ with domain $D(A) = D(A_1)$.
+Assume that the perturbations $\zeta_1$, $\zeta_2$, and $\eta_0$ are chosen so that $A$ is a Riesz-spectral operator of the form \eqref{eq:RS_operator} and has the spectral properties (A\ref{assump:finite_unstable}) and (A\ref{assump:imaginary}).
+Such perturbations $\zeta_1$, $\zeta_2$, and $\eta_0$ can be constructed with minor modifications of the proof of Theorem~13 in \cite{Paunonen2011}; see also Theorem~1 in \cite{Xu1996}.